Whole Foods invests in Los Angeles sandwich chain Mendocino Farms

-LOS ANGELES (Reuters) - Whole Foods Market Inc WFM.O on Monday said it made a minority investment in Mendocino Farms, an 11-unit, upscale sandwich chain known for its indulgent sandwiches and salads made from ingredients such as humanely raised, antibiotic-free pork.
+LOS ANGELES, Oct 12 (Reuters) - Whole Foods Market Inc on Monday said it made a minority investment in Mendocino Farms, an 11-unit, upscale sandwich chain known for its indulgent sandwiches and salads made from ingredients such as humanely raised, antibiotic-free pork.

 Whole Foods declined to disclose the size of its investment in the popular Los Angeles-based chain or other details related to the partnership.